SKRC

 3.1.
 ENTRIES.
 Supplementary regulations and entry forms will be available to all registered drivers in sufficient time for entries to be made prior to the closing dates.

 3.1.2.
-Entries will only be acknowledged by request and if a SAE is enclosed with the entry for that purpose.
+Entries will be acknowledged by email and if a SAE is enclosed with the entry for that purpose.

 3.1.4.
 Entry fees will only be refunded in full if withdrawn by written request prior to the closing date.